Central Texas DX & Contest Club

 Photo of

-Seven sections of Rohn 45G tower at NA4M support a Bencher Skyhawk triband antenna for 20 meters, 15 meters, and 10 meters at 73 feet above ground, and a Cushcraft 40-2CD two-element 40 meter antenna at 78 feet above ground.
-The Skyhawk and the 40-2CD are turned by a refurbished WWII-vintage aircraft prop-pitch motor controlled by an M2 rotor controller.
+Seven sections of Rohn 45G tower at NA4M support a Bencher Skyhawk triband antenna for 20 meters, 15 meters, and 10 meters at 73 feet above ground, and an M2 6M7 seven-element Yagi for 50 MHz at 78 feet above ground.
+The 6M7 is fed with 7/8 inch Andrews Heliax for low loss on 6 meters.
+The Skyhawk and the 6M7 are turned by a refurbished WWII-vintage aircraft prop-pitch motor controlled by an M2 rotor controller.

-Close to the top of the tower is a wooden side arm that supports an 80 meter full-wave delta-loop antenna that is fed one quarter wavelength from the apex for low angle vertical polarization.
-The tower also is shunt-fed for 160 meters over sixteen in-ground short radials.
-Out in the south side yard is a pair of K9AY desgin receive-only loops used for 80 meters and 160 meters.
-Phil switchs between the loops with a K9AY Loop Control remote switch box that has an in-shack control box.
+Close to the top of the tower is a side arm that supports an 80 meter half-wave sloping dipole with broadband feed.
+The broadband feed provides low SWR bandwidth across much of 80 meters and 75 meters.
+Also hanging from the tower side arm is a 40 meter inverted V dipole.
+On a second tower side arm is a Cushcraft Ringo Ranger for 2 meters FM.
+The tower is shunt-fed for 160 meters over sixteen in-ground short radials.
+Out in the south side yard is a pair of K9AY design receive-only loops used for 80 meters and 160 meters.
+Phil switches between the loops with a K9AY Loop Control remote switch box that has an in-shack control box.

 -----------------------------------------------------------------------------